chrisgrieser/shimmering-focus/README.md

 In contrast to typical active line highlights, the *focused* line highlight will only highlight the direct line where the cursor is located.
 However, this feature disables the ability to scroll horizontally, so it is disabled by default and must be enabled in the Style Settings.

+### Gutter Indicators
+To help increase scannability of long notes, some the presence of some easy-to-miss elements are indicated in the gutter.
+All indicators can be turned off with the [Style Settings Plugin](https://github.com/mgmeyers/obsidian-style-settings/).
+- Footnotes (all modes)
+- Search Result Matches (only Source Mode & Live Preview)
+- Unresolved links (only Preview Mode)

+<img src="https://user-images.githubusercontent.com/73286100/147931964-d5e5d309-d821-4fa1-86c1-4a8952a249d3.png" alt="image" width=70%>

-### Academic Work Features
+### Academic Work
-- Footnote indicator added to the gutter
+- Extensive Styling and settings specifically for the [Longform Plugin](https://github.com/kevboh/longform).
+Prepend a `_` to file names of longform scenes to create sub-scenes that are indented in the sidebar.
 - [Pandoc Citations](https://pandoc.org/MANUAL.html#citations-in-note-styles) (`[@citekey]`) and footnotes are visually emphasized
 - The alt-text of images is used as caption text, in line with Pandoc's conversion behavior
-- Extensive Styling and settings specifically for the [Longform Plugin](https://github.com/kevboh/longform)
-	- Prepend a `_` to file names of longform scenes to create sub-scenes that are indented in the sidebar
-- The [Max View](#max-view--focus-view) is useful for displaying wide markdown tablen.
+- The [Max View](#max-view--focus-view) is useful for displaying wide markdown tables.
 - [Multi-Color-Highlighting](#multi-color-highlighting--spoiler-syntax) and [Annotation Tags](#annotation-tags) have specifically been made for academic reading.

-<img src="https://user-images.githubusercontent.com/73286100/147931964-d5e5d309-d821-4fa1-86c1-4a8952a249d3.png" alt="image" width=70%>

 ### Further Features
 - Relationship lines in various side bar tabs